 - To become a member of this organization and to be known as a Mohs surgeon, a special one to two-year fellowship, following a dermatology residency, is required.
 Only a limited number of dermatologists are trained each year to be Mohs surgeons, in order to maintain the highest level of competence in the specialty.

 - If your doctor has referred you to Torrey Pines Dermatology to have Mohs micrographic surgery at our La Jolla practice, you will be scheduled for a preoperative consultation.
-This visit allows Dr. Kristen Richards and Dr. Timothy W. Chang, to examine your skin cancer, obtain your medical history, and determine whether the technique of Mohs micrographic surgery is the most appropriate treatment for you.
-It also gives you the opportunity to meet Dr. Kristen Richards, Dr. Timothy W. Chang and her staff and learn about the procedure.
+This visit allows Dr. Kristen Richards to examine your skin cancer, obtain your medical history, and determine whether the technique of Mohs micrographic surgery is the most appropriate treatment for you.
+It also gives you the opportunity to meet Dr. Kristen Richards and her staff and learn about the procedure.